Tpaga/tpaga-android-sdk/README.md

 ## tpaga-android-sdk

 Tpaga SDK allows your application connect with the Tpaga API to create new tokens which represents a credit cards.
 Have two options to generate credit card tokens.
 The first include a fragment where you can to write the credit card data or scan it.
 The other option is to make the request to the Tpaga API.
 Both return a credit card token.
-You can show a implementation example here [Example Tpaga SDK](https://bitbucket.org/tpaga/tpaga-sdk-android-sample-app)
+You can show a implementation example here [Example Tpaga SDK](https://github.com/Tpaga/tpaga-android-sdk-sample)

+Support

 ### Latest release